 Meals on Wheels

+A variety of nutritious cooked meals are delivered, Monday to Friday every day of the year (including all public holidays).
+Weekend meals are also delivered on Fridays.
 A dedicated team of volunteers are registered with the Warrnambool City Council to deliver meals.
 Importantly, this service is not just about the meal.
 Our wonderful volunteers also check on the wellbeing of every customer who receives a meal.

 What is the cost?